 |Up & Down||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||Mark 1 for less than 2 shots taken from off the green with 10 yards of the green, including putts taken|

-Additionally, identify your strengths ranking from 1 to 5 based on that information.
+Additionally, identify your strengths ranging from 1 to 5 based on that information.

 Keep a Log Book

-Golf is fun and do try hitting the hard shots whilst out playing a casual round.
-But, do avoid playing high-risk shots during a competitive round as this affects scoring.
+Golf is fun and practice playing harder shots whilst playing a casual round.
+But, do avoid playing high-risk shots during a competitive round as bad shots can become a double bogey.
 Remember, there is always time to work on the range improving your golf skills.
 The time to push the limits of your skills is not when you’re on the course and trying to post a score.